-Early spellings of the local area have it as Hallinges in AD1200 suggesting this may be the Healla’s village but John Field in Place-Names of Greater London says it could also mean a “slope by a hall”.
-In either case the local area of Haling Park, saw the second part added much later.
-A D Mills in a Dictionary of London Place Names suggests that it may be manorial name after a family from de Halling, who came from Halling, in Kent, which takes its name from the Old English meaning Heall’s People.
-Other spellings include Halinge in AD1202, Haling in AD1251 and Halynke sometime around the early 14thCentury.
+Early spellings of the local area have it as Hallinges in 1200 suggesting this may be the Healla’s village but John Field in Place-Names of Greater London says it could also mean a “slope by a hall”.
+In either case, the local area of Haling Park, saw the second part added much later.
+A D Mills in a Dictionary of London Place Names suggests that it may be a manorial name after a family who came from Halling, in Kent, which takes its name from the Old English meaning Heall’s People.
+Other spellings include Halinge in 1202, Haling in 1251 and Halynke sometime around the early 14thCentury.